 Malakai Black was one of the most promising superstars in WWE as Aleister Black, and now that he has found his place at AEW.
-He was able to show up in AEW much sooner than anyone expected thanks to clerical error on WWE’s part.
+He was able to show up in AEW much sooner than anyone expected thanks to a clerical error on WWE’s part.
 Black has the most interesting trajectories as a superstar.
 However, getting to AEW wasn’t an easy journey.
 He had to go through his fair share of trials and tribulations to get there.

 Black recently spoke to Sean Waltman’s Pro Wrestling 4 Life podcast and he revealed many of his key, negative experience while his time in the WWE.
 There was certainly a dark period for him as the former NXT Champion found himself fighting depression.